For networking and job listings, find us on LinkedIn. For news and photo galleries, see our Facebook page.

 Professor Matthew Matsaganis recently presented the official report on New York City’s Ethnic Media in the Digital Age, a study funded through a grant from the Center for Community and Ethnic Media and the CUNY Graduate School of Journalism in New York City.
 Three COM graduate students, two PhD students (Xin Zhou and Cici Cui-Laughton) and one MA student (Zhong Zheng), assisted in the research project.
 To download the report and view the slides, select this link.

-The Department of Communication Recognition Ceremony will be held the weekend of May 20-21, 2017.
-Details to come.
+The Department of Communication Recognition Ceremony for Communication and Journalism students will be held at 10 a.m. on Saturday, May 20, in the PE Gym.
+We do not anticipate tickets will be necessary for guests.
+More details to come.
 A photo gallery from the 2016 ceremony in SEFCU Arena is available on our Facebook page.

 Department of Communication welcomes Undergraduate Studies Advisor Kate Sechler.
 Ms. Sechler will be advising all COM and JRL majors and minors.
 Her office is located inside the Communication Department suite in Social Science 351.
 Undergraduate students can reach Ms. Sechler at ComAdv@albany.edu or call 518-442-4875 for an appointment.